Danny02/OpenCTM/README.txt

 - Added experimental support for LightWave LWO files (ctmconv and ctmviewer).

+- Added support for Princeton OFF files, e.g. as used by the Princeton Shape Benchmark (ctmconv and ctmviewer).

 - Made it possible to run ctmviewer without arguments.

+- Improved the normal calculation algorithm (ctmviewer and ctmconv).

 v1.0.2 - 2009.12.13